Arizona State University

 Students are steps away from the legal, political, and economic heart of Arizona in the nation’s sixth-largest city, making it easier for them to network with alumni and other experts, as well as prospective employers.
 Law school students can more easily connect with ASU students on the downtown campus in complementary programs such as health, communications, and public service.
 This reinforces ASU’s interdisciplinary approach to education.

-The BCLS is also home to the Arizona Legal Center, ASU Alumni Law Group, Lincoln Center for Applied Ethics, The McCain Institute for International Leadership, Sandra Day O’Connor Institute, Arizona Voice for Crime Victims, and the Arizona Justice Project.
+The BCLS is also home to the Arizona Legal Center, Lincoln Center for Applied Ethics, The McCain Institute for International Leadership, Sandra Day O’Connor Institute, Arizona Voice for Crime Victims, and the Arizona Justice Project.

-What will truly cement its role as a good neighbor to the downtown community are the legal resources offered through the Arizona Legal Center, the ASU Alumni Law Group, ASU Law pro bono clinics, and community partners.
+What will truly cement its role as a good neighbor to the downtown community are the legal resources offered through the Arizona Legal Center, ASU Law pro bono clinics, and community partners.
 Resources and rates will vary depending on the type and scope of the matter.

 The building was designed to serve as both a law school and as a place to for the general public to learn more about the role of justice in society.
 Unlike many traditional law schools that are cut-off from other units and the public, ASU designed an open and engaging space for the public to engage in the law and how it affects our everyday lives.